MichaelRoth42/Juicy-Blog-Stuff/content/english/post/how-to-start-blogging-with-vscode.md

+---
+title: How to start blogging with VSCode
+description: This blog is going to describe how to write blog posts with VSCode and upload them with the terminal to GitHub.
+date: '2021-12-10T07:43:31.000Z'
+author: Michael Roth
+tags:
+    - Github
+    - VSCode
+    - PowerShell
+    - Open Source
+type: regular
+---
 # How to start blogging with VSCode

+Prologue:
-Prologue: This blog is going to describe how to write blog posts with VSCode and upload them with the terminal to GitHub.
+This blog is going to describe how to write blog posts with VSCode and upload them with the terminal to GitHub.
 If you already have a GitHub repository (and you installed Git already) and you want to get more familiar with using VSCode and your terminal, this blog is for you.

 ## What?